 Raphay told Sara that Suzuki believed that anyone who was beheaded by him would go straight to heaven as the sword he had was supposedly given to him by the then Japanese Emperor.

-In another tale, he recounted how Suzuki chased the Japanese State Secretary round and round a table with a drawn sword during New Year celebrations.
+In another tale, he recounted how Suzuki chased the Japanese state secretary round and round a table with a drawn sword during a New Year celebration.
 Presumably, some of the guests may have had too much to drink.
 Suzuki was believed to have enjoyed some immunity for his actions as his uncle, Count Suzuki, was the Grand Chamberlain of the imperial household in Tokyo, wrote Sara.

 Have you heard of Suzuki, the executioner?
 If you have, share with us what you know.